Latina LGBT Women Host Third Annual

 We are thrilled to support the Latino GLBT History Project," said Babak Movahedi, principal of MOVA.
 "MOVA has always and will continue to support the inclusion of women throughout the GLBT community.
 In-fact, both of our properties have dedicated weekly events just for the ladies.”

-We invite proud Latinas and members of Washington’s active LGBT community to join us at MOVA on Friday, March 28th from 6:30-8:30 pm for drinks, great music by Maracuyeah: DJ Mafe and DJ rAt and a historical exhibition.
+We invite proud Latinas and members of Washington’s active LGBT community to join us at MOVA on Friday, March 28th from 6:30-8:30 pm for drinks, great music by DJ rAt of Maracuyeah, DC Cumbia Rapera La SalvadoReina, guest speaker Mónica Palacio, Director, DC Office of Human Rights and a beautiful historical exhibition.